Koenkk/zigbee2mqtt.io/docs/guide/configuration/mqtt.md

 ### Specifying MQTT user/password and network_key in a different file

-To specify the MQTT user/password in a different file, e.g `secret.yaml`, use the following configuration.
+To specify the MQTT user/password or server in a different file, e.g `secret.yaml`, use the following configuration.

 **configuration.yaml**